gwholland3/BabelNet-Codenames-AI/README.md

 `git clone git@github.com:gwholland3/BabelNet-Codenames-AI.git`

 ### 2. Download Required Data
 Download the [required data](https://drive.google.com/file/d/1F70CtbsoPPPDnV-ZAUq0i0Rrvtv6taoV/view?usp=sharing) that was too large to store on GitHub.
 The file should be called `CodenamesData.zip`.
 Once the file is downloaded, unzip it.
 Inside the `CodenamesData` folder, there are two items of interest.
-Move the `babelnet_v6` folder and the `word_to_dict2vec_embeddings` file into the `data/` folder that's in your local copy of the repo.
+Move the `babelnet_v6` folder and the `word_to_dict2vec_embeddings` file into the `babelnet_bots/data/` folder that's in your local copy of the repo.
+Then rename the `babelnet_v6/` folder to `old_cached_babelnet_data/`.
 Feel free to delete the rest of the downloaded data, as it is not used.

 ### 3. Install Python
 This code was developed and run on Python `3.10.10`, but most likely any version of Python `3.10` will do.
 Make sure you have an appropriate version installed locally.